18. Beamforming & DOA¶

 ../_images/doa_time_domain.svg

-Note the phase shifts between elements like we expect to happen (unless the signal arrives at boresight in which case it will reach all elements at the same time and there wont be a shift, set theta to 0 to see).
+Note the phase shifts between elements like we expect to happen (unless the signal arrives at boresight in which case it will reach all elements at the same time and there won’t be a shift, set theta to 0 to see).
 Element 0 appears to arrive first, with the others slightly delayed.
 Try adjusting the angle and see what happens.

 As one final step, let’s add noise to this received signal, as every signal we will deal with has some amount of noise.
-We want to apply the noise after the Steering Vector is applied, because each element experiences an independent noise signal (we can do this because AWGN with a phase shift applied is still AWGN):
+We want to apply the noise after the steering vector is applied, because each element experiences an independent noise signal (we can do this because AWGN with a phase shift applied is still AWGN):

 n = np.random.randn(Nr, N) + 1j*np.random.randn(Nr, N)

-r = r + 0.5*n # r and n are both 3x10000
+X = X + 0.5*n # X and n are both 3x10000

 ../_images/doa_time_domain_with_noise.svg

-Conventional DOA¶
+Conventional Beamforming & DOA¶

 We’ll start with the “conventional” beamforming approach, a.k.a. delay-and-sum beamforming.
 Our weights vector w needs to be a 1D array for a uniform linear array, in our example of three elements, w is a 3x1 array of complex weights.
 With conventional beamforming we leave the magnitude of the weights at 1, and adjust the phases so that the signal constructively adds up in the direction of our desired signal, which we will refer to as \theta.
 It turns out that this is the exact same math we did above, i.e., our weights are our steering vector!

-w_{conventional} = e^{-2j \pi d k \sin(\theta)}
+w_{conv} = e^{-2j \pi d k \sin(\theta)}

 or in Python: